-Action # Title Description Total Funds Contributing As identified on the California School Dashboard and discovered through the Differentiated Assistance process, foster youth students have lower academic outcomes and graduation rates, and higher \$2,955,627 (Total Investment) Y rates of suspensions and chronic absenteeism as compared to all students.
-Through end of year of the 2020-21 school year the \$126,000 (Supplemental and graduation rate for foster youth was lagged when compared to all Contributing to students, and chronic absenteeism was greater for foster youth when the increased or improved services compared to all students.
-Lastly, foster youth students have a higher requirement for 49 Supports for Foster Youth / suspension rate when compared to all students. low-income, Project Access foster youth, and English learner To address this need, Fresno Unified provides targeted support to students) foster youth by investing in two academic counselors who serve foster youth students 8-12 and 10 Clinical School Social Workers \$2,829,627 (Other State serving foster youth students K-12.
-These supports include funds, Nonindividualized academic interventions, social emotional and mental Contributing) health support, and case management.
+Action # Title Description Total Funds Contributing 49 Supports for Foster Youth / Project Access As identified on the California School Dashboard and discovered through the Differentiated Assistance process, foster youth students have lower academic outcomes and graduation rates, and higher rates of suspensions and chronic absenteeism as compared to all students.
+Through end of year of the 2020-21 school year the graduation rate for foster youth was lagged when compared to all students, and chronic absenteeism was greater for foster youth when compared to all students.
+Lastly, foster youth students have a higher suspension rate when compared to all students.
+To address this need, Fresno Unified provides targeted support to foster youth by investing in two academic counselors who serve foster youth students 8-12 and 10 Clinical School Social Workers serving foster youth students K-12.
+These supports include \$2,955,627 (Total Investment) \$126,000 (Supplemental and Concentration, Contributing to the increased or improved services requirement for low-income, foster youth, and English learner students) \$2,829,627 Y individualized academic interventions, social emotional and mental health support, and case management.
 Clinical School Social Workers provide social emotional/mental health support, and case management services to assist foster youth in reducing suspensions and chronic absence and increasing academic outcomes.
 They also connect students to site-based support and identify stressors and emotional distress.
 Foster youth students are assigned to Clinical School Social Workers who can provide individual/group counseling, case management, crisis intervention, linkage to community resources, advocacy, and serve as liaisons between various Departments of Social Services agencies.
 Services will address barriers to academic success such as trauma, attendance, anxiety/depression, misbehaviors, and school connectedness.
 Academic Counselors are also assigned to 8-12 grade foster students and focus on transcript analysis, monitoring academic performance, connecting students to site based academic services such as tutoring.
 In addition, academic counselors meet with students for 1:1 academic chats and monitor student growth to ensure that foster youth students are receiving academic interventions based on their individual needs.
-Although we see an increase in suspension rate and chronic absenteeism for foster youth due to the COVID 19 pandemic, Fresno Unified expects that foster youth students will demonstrate a decrease of suspensions and chronic absenteeism, and an increase in academic performance and graduation rates.
+(Other State funds, Non-Contributing) Although we see an increase in suspension rate and chronic absenteeism for foster youth due to the COVID 19 pandemic, Fresno Unified expects that foster youth students will demonstrate a decrease of suspensions and chronic absenteeism, and an increase in academic performance and graduation rates.